-The assets and income mix for certain technology companies could affect the degree of regulatory and reporting compliance required.
+The assets and income mix for certain biotech and pharma companies could affect the degree of regulatory and reporting compliance required.

-In some jurisdictions, by virtue of their asset and income mix, early-stage technology companies focusing on product development may be subject to additional levels of securities regulation.
+In some jurisdictions, by virtue of their asset and income mix, biotech and pharma companies focused on research or in the development stage of operations may be subject to additional levels of securities regulation.
 In other jurisdictions, these companies may be subject to additional reporting requirements after listing.
 These additional reporting requirements may include providing more regular reports on cash flow and expenditures, as well as reporting on commitments to implement business objectives.

-Certain jurisdictions may require technology companies to have detailed and specific plans to maintain substantive business operations and to update investors on their use of proceeds.
+Certain jurisdictions may require biotech and pharma companies to have detailed and specific plans to maintain substantive business operations and to update investors on their use of proceeds.
 This is to ensure the issuer's suitability for listing, as companies that are cash-heavy may be at risk of being regarded as a shell company.